R.F. Kuang headlines SWF 2025

 Kuang will be holding a festival keynote talk to about exploring the mythic descent into the underworld in her latest novel Katabasis.
 Weaving together themes of academic survival and institutional crisis, she will examine the fundamental questions: What purpose does the university serve in society today?
 Is academia still worth defending against political and economic pressures?

-With Amber Chen, Huang will discuss the brutal realities of oppression while reimagining fantastical worlds in the session “Writing as Resistance: Decolonising Historical Fantasy.”
+With Amber Chen, Kuang will discuss the brutal realities of oppression while reimagining fantastical worlds in the session “Writing as Resistance: Decolonising Historical Fantasy.”

 SWF will feature more than 200 programs and 300 presenters, including poets, novelists and cartoonists.
 Tickets are now available at singaporewritersfestival.com with a 20 percent early bird savings until 6 October.